Netgate is offering COVID-19 aid for pfSense software users, learn more.

 Creating an IAM User in Your AWS Account¶

-pfSense® uses AWS Identity and Access Management (IAM) accounts for administration.
+A pfSense® AMI uses AWS Identity and Access Management (IAM) accounts for administration.
 Every AWS account includes at least one user.
 For security reasons, the root account should not be used for day-to-day administration.
-This section describes the process of creating and using an IAM user account for administering pfSense.
+This section describes the process of creating and using an IAM user account for administering the pfSense AMI.